 This blog reports on recent developments in all areas listed above.
 It is not meant to be complete, evidently.
 It simply highlights recent developments which are relevant to my practice, teaching and research.
 For snap messages on developments which I am not likely to report on the blog, follow me on Twitter @

 READING THE BLOG WITH THE PIL HANDBOOK

 A substantial part of the blog relates to Conflict of Laws /private international law.
-Following the example of Steve Peers, I have from 26 February onwards added tags to the postings to assist readers of the 2nd ed.
+Following the example of Steve Peers, I have from 26 February 2017 onwards added tags to the postings to assist readers of the 2nd, now 3rd ed (post after December 2020 refer to the third ed.).
 These relate to the closest level of headings relevant to the posting.
 Entering heading and chapter levels in the blog’s search function guarantee ease of reference.
 Thank you, Steve, for the idea.